 To see a small gallery of before and after images of the work that has taken place at Le Petit Moulin click here

-Le Petit Moulin or ‘The Little Mill’ was originally built in the early 1800s and was a working flour Mill, up to round about 1920.
-The Mill was originally a much smaller construction, and extensions to the building were added at a later date probably in the early 1900s, as the Mill owner’s family grew.
+Le Petit Moulin or “The Little Mill” was built in the early 1800’s and was a working mill until about 1920’s.
+The mill was originally a much smaller building, but later, probably in the early 1900’s, extensions were added to the building as the mill owner’s family grew.

 In its recent history the mill was a restaurant specializing in Moroccan dishes.
 In early 2004, an English couple discovered the old mill and immediately fell in love with it, even though it was run-down and the gardens were overgrown.

 The building was partially modernised by the previous owners in the 1970s, but had not been inhabited for several years.
 Damp had penetrated the walls, floors and structure of the building and it was a sadly cold place.

 Several local craftsmen were found and they patiently worked to bring the Petit Moulin to the standard you see now.